newbooks/ML-Resources/README.md

 Miniconda is a lightweight tool for managing Python environments and packages efficiently.

 #### 2.3.1.
 Installing Miniconda
-Follow the quickstart guide to install Miniconda: [Miniconda Installation Guide](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions)
+Follow the quickstart guide to install Miniconda (Choose Linux if you install minicoda under WSL): [Miniconda Installation Guide](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions)

 #### 2.3.2.
 Package Management Examples
 - **Search for a package:**